 (2) set of technologies;

-Capable of storing previously generated electric energy and discharging that energy as electricity at a later time.
+Capable of storing previously generated energy and discharging that energy as electricity at a later time.

-(t) “Engineering estimate” means a calculated estimate of the change in energy (kWh) and demand (kW) resulting from a DSM program, accounting for dynamic interactions between or among them.
+(s) “Engineering estimate” means a calculated estimate of the change in energy (kWh) and demand (kW) resulting from a DSM program, accounting for dynamic interactions between or among the DSM programs.

-(u) “FERC Form 715” means the annual transmission planning and evaluation report required by the Federal Energy Regulatory Commission (FERC), as adopted in 58 FR 52436, Oct.
+(t) “FERC Form 715” means the annual transmission planning and evaluation report required by the Federal Energy Regulatory Commission (FERC), as adopted in 58 FR 52436, Oct.
 8, 1993, and as amended by Order 643, 68 FR 52095, Sep.
 2, 2003.

-(v) “Firm wholesale power sale” means a power sale intended to be available to the purchaser at all times, including under adverse conditions, during the period covered by the commitment.
+(u) “Firm wholesale power sale” means a power sale intended to be available to the purchaser at all times, including under adverse conditions, during the period covered by the commitment.

-(w) “Integrated resource plan” or “IRP” means a utility’s document or documents submitted to the commission in order to meet the requirements of this rule.
+(v) “Integrated resource plan” or “IRP” means a utility’s document or documents submitted to the commission in order to meet the requirements of this rule.

-(x) “Load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.

-(y) “Load research” means the collection of electricity usage data through a metering device associated with an end-use, a circuit, or a building.
+(w) “Load research” means the collection of electricity usage data through a metering device associated with an end-use, a circuit, or a building.
 The metered data is used to better understand the characteristics of electric loads, the timing of their use, and the amount of electricity consumed by users.
 The data may be collected over a variety of time intervals, usually sixty (60) minutes or less.

-(z) “Load shape” means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.
+(x) “Load shape” means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.

-(aa) “North American Industrial Classification System” or “NAICS” refers to the system developed by the United States Department of Commerce for use in the classification of establishments by type of activity in which engaged.
+(y) “North American Industrial Classification System” or “NAICS” refers to the system developed by the United States Department of Commerce for use in the classification of establishments by type of activity in which a business is engaged.

-(bb) “Participant cost test” means a cost-effectiveness test that measures the difference between the cost incurred by a program participant and the direct economic benefit received by a program participant.
+(z) “OUCC” means the Indiana office of utility consumer counselor.

-(cc) “Penetration” means the ratio of the number of a specific type of new appliances or end-use equipment installed to the total number installed during a given time.
+“Penetration” means the ratio of the number of a specific type of new appliances or end-use equipment installed to the total number installed during a given time.

-(ddbb) “Power transfer capability” means the amount of power that can be transferred from one point or part of the bulk electric system to another without exceeding any reliability criteria pertinent to the utility.
+(aa) “Power transfer capability” means the amount of power that can be transferred from one point or part of the bulk electric system to another without exceeding any reliability criteria pertinent to the utility.

-(eecc) “Preferred resource portfolio” means the utility’s selected long-term supply-side resource and demand-side resource mix that economically, safely and reliably meets electric system demand.
+(bb) “Preferred resource portfolio” means the utility’s selected long-term supply-side resource and demand-side resource mix that safely, cost-effectively, and reliably meets the electric system demand taking cost, risk, and uncertainty into consideration.

-(ffdd) “Present value” means today’s value of a future payment, or stream of payments, discounted by an interest rate.
+(cc) “Present value” means the current value of a future sum or stream of money, calculated by discounting the sum or stream of money by an interest rate.

-(ggee) “Program Participant” means a utility customer participating in a DSM program.
+(dd) “Program Participant” means a utility customer participating in a DSM program.

-(hhff) “Public advisory process” refers to the procedures in section 2.1 of this rule in which customers and interested parties have the opportunity to receive information from the utilities, provide input for the utility to consider in the development of the IRP, and comment on a utility’s IRP.
+(ee) “Public advisory process” refers to the procedures in section 2.1 of this rule in which customers and interested parties have the opportunity to receive information from the utilities, provide input for the utility to consider in the development of the IRP, and comment on a utility’s IRP.

-(ggii) “Ratepayer impact measure test” or “RIM test” is the change in revenue requirement, expressed on a per unit of sale, from the implementation of a DSM program.

-(jj) “Regional transmission organization” or “RTO” means the regional transmission organization approved by the Federal Energy Regulatory Commission for the control area that includes the utility’s assigned service area as defined in IC 8-1-2.3-2.
+(ff) “Regional transmission organization” or “RTO” means the regional transmission organization approved by the Federal Energy Regulatory Commission for the control area that includes the utility’s assigned service area as defined in IC 8-1-2.3-2.

-(kkhh) “Renewable resource” means a renewable energy resource as defined in IC 8-1-8.8-10.
+(gg) “Renewable resource” means a renewable energy resource as defined in IC 8-1-8.8-10.